xavdid/website/posts/my-ic-readme/index.md

   - This will likely be a minor bug that I've been meaning to fix.
   - My doing this _could_ be considered a "feature"; I can fix a lot of things this way.
   - If you'd rather I not do this, help me make sure I always have a "next thing" to work on.
+  - To that end, having clear short- and long-term team priorities is helpful for me.
 - I'm great at setting task and follow-up reminders in Slack and [Things 3](https://culturedcode.com/things/), my todo [app of choice](/blog/post/my-perfect-task-app/).
 If I don't write it down, I will probably forget about it.
 - I'm decent at breaking down complex tasks into Jira tickets.
 I'm improving on giving each sub-ticket enough info to stand on its own.